SAP-samples/teched2023-DA261/exercises/ex2/README.md

 <img src="./images/image40.png" style="width:267px;height:266px;"/>

-80. Please give the data action a name like " Cross-Model Copy Step" and then select our Finance model from the exercise.
+80. Please give the data action a name like "Cross-Model Copy Step" and then select our Finance model from the exercise.

 <img src="./images/image41.png" style="width:419.88576px;height:163.51296px;"/>